 A liver transplant (replacement) may very well immediately arrest the further production of these specific neurotoxins resulting in a dramatic decrease in any further loss of muscle strength typically seen in patients with ALS.

 A liver transplant will not be able to restore previously lost muscle strength or strengthen atrophied muscles, but is very likely to give an ALS afflicted patient a more normal life expectancy.
-A liver transplant should have minimal effect in altering the extent of memory loss in Alzheimer’s and Primary Dementia because of the extended prodromal course of these degenerative brain diseases.
+A liver transplant should have minimal effect in Alzheimer’s because of its extended prodromal course.

 If only a single patient with ALS is confirmed to have documented cessation of additional muscle loss following a liver transplant, the basic premise of the Liver-Brain-Theory will have been validated: “Hepatic generated neurotoxins are the proximate cause(s) of ALS”.

 Confirmation of the validity of this theory should encourage others to concentrate on isolating and identifying the exact chemical composition and structural configuration of the ALS neurotoxin(s).
 A secondary corollary of the heretical Liver-Brain-Theory is that nearly identical neurotoxins will be found to be the proximate cause(s) of Alzheimer’s and many forms of Primary Dementia in addition to age related macular degeneration.